What accounts and permissions are required to manage MetaShare?

 - Access to SharePoint's root-site

-To be able to access MetaShare, all users need a minimum of "read" permissions on SharePoint's root-site, https://[tenant].sharepoint.com.
+To be able to access MetaShare, all users need a minimum of "read" permissions on SharePoint's root-site, https://[your tenant's name].sharepoint.com.

 - MetaShare roles in Azure